Frequently Asked Questions

-The loan period as well as the number of allowed items to check out, depending on the patron, might vary.
+The loan period as well as the number of items available to check out, vary according to patron categories.
 Please see our Library Services guide for more information.

 Please follow these steps:

 Note: Make sure you check the date item has been renewed to!
 You can only renew books, DVDs and magazines - ONCE.

 Patrons can view the list of all books checked out during the academic year.
-Login to your library account on the Library website (top right of the screen) or login directly from the library catalog - and then click on the icon My Reading History, you will be able to see the list of all the books you have checked out/returned.
+Login to your library account on the Library website (top right of the screen) or login directly from the library catalog - and then click on the icon My Reading History, to see the list of all the books you have checked out/returned.

 We have access to major e-book databases (ProQuest eLibrary and EBSCO eBooks), both of which can be viewed (read) online and offline.
-However, in order to read an eBook offline or download it from either eLibrary or EBSCO please follow the steps below and install software on your PC, tablet/iPad, or smart phone:
+In order to read an eBook offline or download it, do follow the steps below and install software on your PC, tablet/iPad, or smart phone: